moyiz/perception.nvim/README.md

 ## 🗒️ ToDo
 - Instead of persisting changes by generating a colorscheme, support exporting filter states as perception profiles that can be loaded upon any colorscheme.
-- Improve `generate_colorscheme`.
-It currently dumps all highlight group, which is probably unnecessary and gets quite big.
+- Improve `export_colorscheme` per the points stated in Limitations section.
 - Improve UI rendering (flickers when arrows are held).
-- Highlight UI widgets (in a dedicated namespace).
+- Highlight `PercetpionUI` sliders (in a dedicated namespace).
+- Save & restore filter profiles and states.
 - Tests.

 ## 📜 License